Jack-Yong-Teoh/redsquare-technical-test/README.md

 - Database: MongoDB Cluster
 - Responsive: yes

+# Branch to use:
+- Use master branch as the main branch

 # Backend:
 - require node version 16.20.1 and above
+In VS code terminal:
 1. cd backend
 2. use yarn install to get the dependencies
 3. use node main.js to start the server